DLS Middle School Model

 - English language arts – 100%

-In Grade 6, both the target language and English are the means to higher mental functioning.
 Language skills are the key elements in education.
-Listening, speaking, reading, and writing are indispensable components in the subject of language arts, which is vital for all students in the 21st century.
+Listening, speaking, reading, and writing are indispensable components in the subject of language arts, which is vital for all students.
 These components are integrated into student learning, and are used to build understanding and skills across all academic subjects.

 The components of oral expression and listening, reading for all purposes, writing and composition, research and reasoning, cultures, and experiential learning projects are trans-disciplinary; they apply to all academic subjects and classes.
 They are inherently part of the target-language-acquisition goals.